 (SOUNDBITE OF A TENNIS VOLLEY AND GROANS)

 GREENE: Tennis writer Joshua Speckman says the ball becomes more lively, because the strings are more lively in those milliseconds.

-Mr. JOSHUA SPECKMAN (Tennis Writer): They're moving basically twice as much.
+JOSHUA SPECKMAN: They're moving basically twice as much.
 They're sliding out of position and snapping back right where they came from before the ball leaves the strings

 INSKEEP: The only problem is those stiff strings also tend to give players a sore arm.
 And not all tennis players have switched over to polyester.